By Melissa Kandel

 What you realize when you spend any amount of time with the Sunshine Kids is this: They’re just kids.
 They want to whisper with their friends, lock arms, skip, run, post silly Snapchats to their stories.
 Sometimes they can—and if the amount of selfies that happened during the day proves anything, they do—but sometimes, cancer won’t let them.
 That’s when the power of the collective, being with dozens of other children going through the same thing, helps carry them through.
 And it’s why a trip like this is so important for them to take.

-As part of the Disney experience, the bigger group is split in the morning into several smaller groups, each given a few “Gypsy Passes” to use on the rides.
+As part of the Disney experience, the bigger group is split in the morning into several smaller groups, each given a few “Genie Passes” to use on the rides.
 These passes allow us to not only cut the line at every ride in both Disneyland and California Adventure but also to go through the back exit and deal with absolutely zero crowds.
-Some park attendees are skilled at guiding the kids on the rides using the passes but Gypsy Passes are so rare that an employee may never see one in his or her entire years-long tenure at Disney.
+Some park attendees are skilled at guiding the kids on the rides using the passes but Genie Passes are so rare that an employee may never see one in his or her entire years-long tenure at Disney.
 A few times each trip, when we approach with the Genie-shaped golden ticket, the employees will wrinkle their noses, trying to discern what it could mean.
 (After a quick explanation that it’s legit, the kids are always allowed to ride.)

 Along with the special passes, each group has one attending nurse.
-The nurse in our group—her name was also Melissa—explained to me that four of the kids she was monitoring that day were also her patients at the hospital where she works in Fargo, ND.
+The nurse in our group—her name was also Melissa—explained to me that four of the kids she was monitoring that day were her patients at the hospital where she works in Fargo, ND.
 Each one had to be cleared to go, (some were in the process of chemotherapy, some not) and she couldn’t help but smile when she spoke about how relieved she felt they could step outside the bounds of a hospital and have a little fun.
 The kids called her “mom.”
 She never corrected them.

 Kudos must be given not only to these devoted nurses—they give up their vacation time to attend this trip—but also to the Sunshine Kids staff members.
 The Sunshine Kids team orchestrates an incredibly and impressively organized yet flexible day; there aren’t too many rules at Disney—except no one can travel anywhere without an accompanying adult—and the kids can really do whatever they want, go wherever they want.
 Our group rode the twisty, upside-down, 55-mph California Screamin’ roller coaster four times in a row then went back one more time after that.
 Why not?